 Why Do Relationships Fail?

-That being said, there are several reasons behind failed relationships that seem to come up more frequently than others.
-While it is not possible to state the single biggest reason behind most breakups, it is worth taking a look at the most commonly stated reasons for failed relationships.
+There are several reasons behind failed relationships that seem to come up more frequently than others.
+While it is not possible to state the single biggest reason behind most breakups, it is worth taking a look at the most commonly stated reasons for relationships not working out.

 - Lack of trust